Who is designing and leading the SDSU Flexible Course Institute (Flex-CDI)?

 Faculty who, for whatever reason, are unable to participate in this training will have access to the course materials to browse through.
 This self-enrolled version of the course will be un-moderated and participants will not be compensated.

-The materials from the Flexible Course Design Institute (Flex-CDI) Summer 2020 are available as the Flexible Course Design Toolkit: Tutorials & Resource Guides.
+The materials from the Flexible Course Design Institute (Flex-CDI) are available as the Flexible Course Design Toolkit: Tutorials & Resource Guides.
 To preview the content of the course, please see this course link.
 To Enroll in the course so that it is available via your Dashboard or listed in your courses, please use this Enroll Link.
+Content from the Summer 2021 course will be added to the Toolkit in early fall.

 Additionally, the Center for Teaching and Learning will provide additional support including Canvas quick start guides, course planners, syllabus templates, coffee hours, and discussion boards for collaborative problem-solving via its Canvas Faculty Homeroom.
 Visit ctl.sdsu.edu or join the course directly here.